 About Our Camp

-June 2015 marks our fourth summer running Kaytanat Ivrit, a two week, Hebrew Language Immersion Day Camp.
+June 2016 marks our fifth summer running Kaytanat Ivrit, a Hebrew Language Immersion Day Camp.
 Our camp is unique in that it encompasses all the typical activities of a regular day camp, but in an immersive, Hebrew environment, right here in Brooklyn.

 Our Program: The Immersion Model